Vision and Mission

-The democratic process is employed throughout the school for important decisions within the school community, for instance, elections being held for our School Governors, and for Tutor Group representatives, Year Councils, and Whole School Council.
-Indeed, the Student Council has an active and strong voice.
+The democratic process is employed throughout the school for important decisions within the school community, for instance, elections being held for our School Governors, and for Tutor Group representatives, Restorative Peer mediators, School Captains and Mental health Ambassadors.
 Students at Deptford Green School have stood for election as Young Mayor of Lewisham and all students participate in the election process.
 This process is supported by visits to school by local and other MPs and student visits to the Houses of Parliament.

 The rule of law

 The importance of laws is consistently reinforced through our Behaviour for Learning policy which is implemented by staff and respected by students.
 School assemblies and the Student Leaders also address and reinforce behavioural issues.
 Students are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police are regular parts of our calendar and help reinforce this message.
 At Deptford Green School we have a very experienced Safer Schools Officer who supports positive relationships with the police service.